 The fact is it gave me pain that we just didn’t have a grandparent handy to send to my daughter’s year one class and it caused more than a few tears for me.

-My daughter is a compassionate and sensitive type.
+My eldest daughter (on the left in the picture above) is a compassionate and sensitive type.
 She has a real radar for distress in any human or animal.
 So while I thought I was being masterfully grown up, and hiding my sadness, she still picked up on it.

 In the days leading up to the big day, she spontaneously shed some tears herself for the grandparents she never got to meet and that she wouldn’t be able to perform for for at the special morning tea.